adi1998/BlinkTrail/ideas.md

 - Ares: spawn plasma
 - Aphro: hearthrobs
 - Heph:
-- Zeus: somehow lightning strikes
+- Zeus: somehow lightning strikes, but it would be too similar to base sprint so not sure
 - Apollo: small prom flares
 - Demeter:
 - Hestia: